-You may think that a teeny, tiny little lie— a fib by omission or noncommittal answer to a pointed question—will have no negative consequences in your otherwise solid relationship.
+You may think that a teeny, tiny little lie—like a fib by omission or a noncommittal answer to a pointed question—will have no negative consequences in your otherwise solid relationship.
 But, says relationship expert and etiquette columnist April Masini, "keeping things from your spouse breeds mistrust in a marriage.
 And when you or your spouse don't trust each other, you're always looking over your shoulder, waiting for the other shoe to drop and wondering if what they said they did is true.
 This dynamic tends to snowball and it's very hard to get out from under."

 So with the goal of building a stronger bond and not breeding distrust, here are six things our experts say you should never keep from your spouse.